-The Environmental Resource Program provides research translation and community engagement on a variety of environmental health topics for research centers within UNC Gillings School of Global Public Health, including the UNC Superfund Research Program (SRP), Center for Environmental Health and Susceptibility (CEHS), and Breast Cancer and the Environment Research Program (BCERP).
+The Center for Public Engagement with Science provides research translation and community engagement on a variety of environmental health topics for research centers within UNC Gillings School of Global Public Health, including the UNC Superfund Research Program (SRP), Center for Environmental Health and Susceptibility (CEHS), and Breast Cancer and the Environment Research Program (BCERP).

 By informing the public about these environmental health issues, we aim to enable North Carolinians to make informed decisions regarding their exposure to specific environmental influences upon disease and reducing risk.
 Click here to learn about public health and housing training opportunities.

 More than one million North Carolina residents have been diagnosed with asthma.
 We share CEHS research on air pollution and health, focusing on how people can prevent indoor and outdoor triggers that exacerbate asthma and allergy conditions and improve air quality in North Carolina.

 Over 200,000 women are diagnosed with breast cancer each year in the US.
 We coordinate outreach activities that show CEHS researchers’ efforts to understand how genetic and environmental influences interact to cause the disease.
 We also work with BCERP scientists to develop educational materials for young African American women about environmental exposures as influences upon their risk for basal-like breast cancer.

 Scientists in UNC’s Gillings School of Public Health are beginning to assess the role of epigenetics in human health, from a nutritional biochemist investigating links between obesity and breast cancer to a scientist linking epigenetic modifications of DNA to exposure to toxic metals.
 We are at the forefront of translating these research findings into meaningful learning experiences for students of biology.